 - The expenses of maintaining memberships in professional associations that are related to one's discipline are allowable expenditures.
 Note: Where maintaining a membership in a professional association is a requirement of the position, these expenditures should be charged to the college/unit operations.

 - Donations to organizations (e.g. United Way, Red Cross, etc.) other than the University of Saskatchewan are not eligible expenditures.

 - Donations to the University of Saskatchewan are not eligible expenditures.

 EXPENDITURES FOR FAMILY

-funds from other sources, other than the annual allocations, are
+- Fund transfers out of DSAE funds or into DSAE funds from other sources, other than the annual allocations, are not allowed.

 For additional assistance please email email@example.com or contact: